scynthiadunlop/WritingForDevelopersBook/links/README.md

 ### Afterword by Scott Hanselman
 N/A

-## Writing/Blogging Resources Beyond the Book
+## Blogging Resources Beyond the Book
 ### Tools
 Tools we discovered since going to print
 - [lmno.lol](https://lmno.lol/): A new platform for "blogging minus the yucky bits of the modern web"